I am a mother of two, EMT, paramedic student, freelance writer, veteran, and so much more.

 I actually cut my hair in AIT to my chin and regretted it.
 I had to get up every morning and straighten my hair so it wasn't crazy.
 Also, waiting for it to grow back out was the worst.
-Then, there is to point where your hair is too long to be in regulation worn down but too short to be in a nice bun.
+Then, there is the point where your hair is too long to be in regulation when worn down but too short to be in a nice bun.
 I always looked so sloppy when I was growing my hair out after cutting it.

 Grace on October 18, 2018: